Writing women’s lives in memoir, biography, fiction and essays

 “A brilliant collection on the hard truths of the daily nitty gritty for creatives.”
 David Sax, author of The Future is Analog

-“...a wildly wonderful collection...Check out this wild ride read and get inspired.”
+“...a wildly wonderful collection...Check out this wild read and get inspired.”
 The British Columbia Review

 Refund policy: